learn-co-curriculum/phase-3-enumerables-syntax/README.md

 all the key/value pairs in a hash.
 In JavaScript, there are several built-in methods for arrays that help with iteration, each of which comes with its own use cases:

-- `forEach`: access each element from an array.
-Returns the original array.
+- `forEach`: access each element from an array, then return `undefined`.
 - `map`: access each element from an array, and **return a new array**, usually by **transforming** (mapping) the values to some new value.
 - `find`: access each element from an array, and return **the first value**